What is a Continuous Mining Machine Operator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In the United States, there were 12,300 jobs for Continuous Mining Machine Operator in 2016.
 There is little to no growth in job opportunities for Continuous Mining Machine Operator.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Continuous Mining Machine Operator are Texas, Missouri, and Florida.
 Watch out if you plan on working in Georgia, Kentucky, or Maryland.
 These states have the worst job growth for this type of profession.